Airbnb invested in the word-of-mouth marketing and aced their referral program. What about your company?

 Airbnb referral program reverse-engineered

 If somebody told you that travelling and living in a stranger's house is fun, would you believe him?
 Perhaps you wouldn’t, but Airbnb in 2008, being a small Californian start-up, did and created a platform to do just that.
 The premise was original but also risky as people never heard about such thing before and some were scared that it was just a smokescreen for human trafficking or God knows what else.
 That’s why Airbnb grew to rely heavily on positive reviews and word-of-mouth to promote its services.
-No wonder that soon enough their first referral program was born.
+No wonder that soon enough the first Airbnb referral program was born.

 The evolution of Airbnb’s Referral Program

 When the first version of Airbnb’s program launched in 2011 it was a blessing in disguise.
-The program was deemed semi-successful and quickly forgotten as yet another example of a failed campaign - that is until the numbers came in.
+The program was deemed semi-successful and quickly forgotten as yet another example of a failed referral campaign - that is until the numbers came in.
 The data indicated that the referral program brought in many new users which translated into millions of dollars of revenue.
 It turned out that the biggest problem of the program was the fact that it wasn’t promoted enough - most users and even some Airbnb’s employees weren’t aware of it.

-The solution was to create the second version of the program and this time to promote it effectively to set up the best example on how to build brand awareness and drive huge increases in sales.
+The solution was to create the second version of the referral program and this time to promote it effectively to set up the best example on how to build brand awareness and drive huge increases in sales.
 And so Airbnb’s Referral Program 2.0 was born.

-At the forefront of referral programs
+Airbnb at the forefront of referral programs

 - Facilitation of the sharing process by providing a shareable link and a possibility to import contacts from Gmail (and other platforms) to send personalised email invitations to friends.
 Here it’s worth mentioning that Airbnb run a risk of being accused of invading people’s privacy, but luckily the power of convenience won and the platform got away with it.